 Contact us about

 Sound Card Input Range and Limiter Circuits

 Most sound cards can only handle input signals over a range of +/-2.5 volts.
-Although they may be able to tolerate somewhat larger signals, the exact limits are not generally available to the user and shouldn't be depended upon.
+Although they may be able to tolerate somewhat larger signals, information about the exact limits is not generally available to the user and shouldn't be depended upon.

 Instead, you can use a simple input limiter circuit to protect your sound card from potentially damaging voltages.
 The basic concept is illustrated here:

 An LED (Light Emitting Diode) behaves like a very high resistance when voltage is applied in the reverse direction, just like a conventional diode.
 In the forward direction, an LED does not conduct until the voltage rises above a threshold which is characteristic of the LED type, especially its color.
 Approximate thresholds for some common LEDs are:

 When an LED is conducting, the voltage across it remains nearly constant at the threshold voltage.
 (This assumes the presence of a current limiting resistor, here served by R1).